TMZ Goes MAGA: How Harvey Levin’s Gossip Empire Became Trump’s Best Friend

 Former staffers recall that Levin took an unusual personal interest in pursuing the tape tip because, they believe, it had to do with his friend.

-On October 13, Melissa K. Dagodog contacted TMZ claiming she represented a client with the purported Trump tape, sources said.
+On Oct.
+13, Melissa K. Dagodag contacted TMZ claiming she represented a client with the purported Trump tape, sources said.

 “This attorney wasn’t a major player, which made us think it was weird.
 She wasn’t Keith Davidson,” a former TMZ staffer said, referring to the attorney who at the same time represented Stormy Daniels and worked with Trump’s lawyer Michael Cohen to get $130,000 in exchange for her silence about an alleged affair with Trump.